oehf/ipf/boot/ipf-fhir-spring-boot-starter/src/main/site/markdown/index.md

 `ipf-fhir-spring-boot-starter` does *not*  transitively depend on the respective Camel-dependent IHE FHIR modules as these have been split into support for MHD, PIXm/PDQm and RESTful ATNA.
-So, e.g. in order to provide MHD endpoints, you have to at least include
+So, e.g. in order to provide MHD endpoints, you have to include

 ```xml
         <dependency>